CarlVerret/csFastFloat/README.md

 # csFastFloat : a fast and accurate float parser
 [![.NET](https://github.com/CarlVerret/csFastFloat/actions/workflows/dotnet.yml/badge.svg)](https://github.com/CarlVerret/csFastFloat/actions/workflows/dotnet.yml)

 C# port of Daniel Lemire's [fast_float](https://github.com/fastfloat/fast_float)  fully ported from C++ to C#.
-It is almost 7 times faster than the standard library in some cases while providing exact results.
+It is over 8 times faster than the standard library in some cases while providing exact results.
+It takes advantage of SIMD instructions for quick parsing.

 # Benchmarks

 We use the realistic files  in /data.
 The mesh.txt data file contains numbers that are easier to parse whereas the canada.txt data file is representative of a more challenging scenario.
 We compare  the `Double.Parse()` function from the runtime library with our `FastFloat.ParseDouble()` function.
 The `ParseNumberString() only` function parses the string itself without any float computation: it might represent an upper bound on the possible performance.

+By default, C# uses UTF-16 encoding for string reprsentation.
+Our parser does support both UTF-16 and UTF-8 inputs.

 ``` ini